What States Are Southern? Complete Guide to Southern States in the US

 • West Virginia

-The Council of State Governments (CSG), a nonpartisan, non-profit organization in the United States that serves all three branches of state government, uses an even broader definition that adds:
+The Council of State Governments (CSG), a nonpartisan, non-profit organization in the United States that serves all three branches of state government, uses an even broader definition to answer what are the southern states.

 • Alabama